luxagen/RotKraken/README.md

 ## What is it?

 RotKraken is a long-term defence against [bit rot](http://en.wikipedia.org/wiki/Data_corruption).
-It generates hashes of filesystem trees and stores them in [extended attributes](http://en.wikipedia.org/wiki/Extended_file_attributes) along with enough information to find an uncorrupted copy.
+It associates persistent [hashes](http://en.wikipedia.org/wiki/Hash_function) with files via [extended attributes](http://en.wikipedia.org/wiki/Extended_file_attributes), along with enough information to find an uncorrupted copy.
 This allows detection of data corruption across many types of storage and backup, even as technology evolves over many years.

 ## Where can I use it?

 ### Linux / NAS

-RotKraken can be used on all major Linux-supported filesystems that support extended attributes including [NTFS](http://en.wikipedia.org/wiki/NTFS) via [NTFS-3G](http://en.wikipedia.org/wiki/NTFS-3G).
+RotKraken can be used on all major Linux-supported filesystems that support extended attributes, including [NTFS](http://en.wikipedia.org/wiki/NTFS) via [NTFS-3G](http://en.wikipedia.org/wiki/NTFS-3G).
+Since most Linux-based NASes tend to support Perl, it should also work there.

-RotKraken should work on most Linux-based NASes as it's written in perl.

-### Mac OS
+### macOS

-Mac OS isn't yet supported.

-I've established feasibility and it's on the roadmap.
+RotKraken has been tested on HFS+ and should work on macOS in general, with the caveat that it emits some spurious `stat`-related messages (fix on the roadmap).

 ### Windows

 Windows isn't yet supported.

-Although it seems that [Windows now supports extended attributes via NTFS](http://milestone-of-se.nesuke.com/en/sv-basic/windows-basic/ntfs-filesystem-structure), Cygwin doesn't, so it's currently unsupported.
-While it's likely that the [Windows Subsystem for Linux](http://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) and/or one of its ancestors might be suitable for RotKraken under Windows, I haven't investigated any of them because I use Linux and Cygwin.
+Although it seems that [Windows now supports extended attributes via NTFS](http://milestone-of-se.nesuke.com/en/sv-basic/windows-basic/ntfs-filesystem-structure), Cygwin doesn't.
+While it's likely that the [Windows Subsystem for Linux](http://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) and/or one of its ancestors might be suitable for RotKraken under Windows, I haven't investigated them because I use Linux and Cygwin.

 ## License

 RotKraken is released under a "[GPL3](http://www.gnu.org/licenses/gpl-3.0.en.html) or later" licence and, despite my best efforts to make it obviously defect-free, comes with absolutely no warranty whatsoever, express or implied; use it at your own risk.
 If you find bugs, please either report them to me so I can fast-track a fix or submit a pull request with a fix of your own.
 I can be reached at rotkraken@luxagen.com for bug reports, suggestions, and abuse (but not all three at once).

 ## Installation